Protein Pancake Breakfast Sandwiches (Gluten-Free)

 Step 2: Cook the Pancakes

-Heat a large skillet over medium-low heat and lightly grease.
+Heat a large skillet over medium-low heat (lower than typical pancakes) and lightly grease.
 Pour 1/4 cup batter per pancake and cook until bubbles form on the surface and edges look set, about 2-3 minutes.
 Flip and cook another 1-2 minutes until golden brown.

 Waiting for bubbles to form on the top of the pancake before flipping it in the skillet.